Azure/azure-quickstart-templates/101-Linux-Java-ZuluOpenJDK/README.md

 The VM can be configured using new or existing resources for Storage, the Virtual Network and Public IP Address.<br/>
 Authentication can be done using an sshPublicKey or a Password.

-Choices for the Linux OS are Ubuntu 18.04-LTS, Debian 9, Debian 10, or CentOS 8.1.<br/>
+Choices for the Linux OS are Ubuntu 20.04-LTS, Ubuntu 18.04-LTS, Debian 10, Debian 9, or CentOS 8.1.<br/>
-The default is Ubuntu 18.04-LTS.
+The default is Ubuntu 20.04-LTS.

 Choices for the Zulu OpenJDK JVM are the JDK, JRE, or Headless JRE for the latest release of Java 7, 8, 11, or 13.<br/>
 The default is the Zulu Java 8 JDK.